AztecProtocol/aztec-packages/yarn-project/boxes/blank-react/README.md

 |— README.md
 |— package.json
 |— src
-       |-config.ts - PrivateToken specific configuration for the frontend.
+       |-config.ts - Blank Contract specific configuration for the frontend.
        |             You may need to update this if you modify the contract functions.
        |— app
               |— [frontend React .tsx code files]